Robert Wright Campbell: Novels

 Campbell left screenwriting and turned to novels after visiting Carmel-by-the-Sea, California where he moved to.
 His first novel was The Spy Who Sat and Waited (1975).

 He wrote several novels of Los Angeles that he called "La-La Land" with a hero named James Whistler in Alice in La-La Land and In La-La Land We Trust, a series of Jimmy Flannery novels beginning with The Junkyard Dog (awarded the Edgar Award and Anthony Award for Best Paperback Original) and The Cat's Meow and two Jake Hatch novels.

 His 1978 novel, Where Pigeons Go to Die, was adapted into a television film of the same title for NBC by actor and filmmaker Michael Landon.

 Death

 Campbell died at Hospice House on September 21, 2000, in Monterey, California at the age of 73.

 Legacy

 On February 2, 2003, the Robert Campbell Balcony over the Harrison Memorial Library's main reading room was named in his honor.

+Quentin Tarantino praised Campbell's script for Machine Gun Kelly as the best script Corman ever shot.
+Filmink argued "Campbell never really got his due as a writer but his reputation has risen in recent years."